 maven-compiler-plugin to set source and target to 1.8.
 We also added the

--parameters flag to enable parameter name reflection.
+-parameters flag to turn on parameter name reflection.
 Then we crossed our fingers and rebuilt all of our Java projects.
 Because we put in so much work up front, this step went pretty smoothly.
 There were a few unit test failures due to the change in

 HashMap ordering in Java 8 (documented here), but our tests shouldn't have been relying on